mookiedog/umod4-PCB/ChangeList.md

 2) __Add 10-pin debug header for WP__
     1) Determination: just use the squid pins built right on top of the PicoW where they can be accessed with right angle header pins.

+1) __Power Measurements__
+    1) __Add ability to measure SD Card Current Draw__
+    1) __Add ability to measure total 3V3 consumption__
+    1) __Add ability to measure VSYS current__

+    My take is that I can't measure 3.3V accurately anyway because it will not reflect the 3.3V consumed by the PicoW itself.
+I already know that modern SD cards consume almost nothing at idle.
+The GPS power is interesting, but I can easily get just that because it is on a connector.
+It might be nice to measure VSYS, but I can pretty much calculate it from the input supply and assume an 80% to 90% efficient power conversion process.